-Scientific research experience is often vital to future academic or professional study, so students are encouraged to actively participate in research performed alongside faculty in their discipline.
-These opportunities help students develop additional skills, apply knowledge acquired in coursework, and train students to effectively implement the scientific method.
+Each student also has the option of conducting research alongside a faculty member in their area of expertise.
+These experiences allow students to apply concepts learned in the classroom to a scientific question, and to carry out the scientific method from designing the study through presentation of the results.
 Students participating in research present their work during Ignatian Scholarship Day at Canisius, and frequently attend national and international professional conferences with their mentor.
 They also publish in respected, peer-reviewed research journals.

 Dr. Katie Costanzo